Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-InstrumentationSourceRules.md

   All data that is the return of a method specified here will be tagged as "tainted".
 All tainted data will trigger a warning if it makes it to a *rule* method, unless it has other tags added to it by a *tag-list* method, which invalidate a rule.
   Besides the "tainted" tag, you can list additional tags in the ```tags``` attribute to automatically attach them to the data.

+* **TARGET:** *optional*, default is "R"
+  Specify which part of the signature returns untrusted data.
+By default this is "R" for "return object".
+You can also say "O" for "this object", and "P0", "P1", "P2" for first, second, or third parameter argument and so on.

+* **SOURCETYPE:** *optional*, default is "other"

+  For better display in TeamServer, list the origin of the untrusted data.
+Possible values are:
+     * parameter
+     * header
+     * cookie
+     * querystring
+     * uri
+     * body

 * **ENABLED:** *optional*, default is "true"